sanger-matteo/Stability_fecal_metabolites_microbiome/README.md

 	- *TAXO_longit.tsv*: taxonomic information for each ASV present in the cohort.
 	- *META_longit*: The metadata information of the cohort, such as "Sample_ID", "Exp_Group", "Exp_Name", "Exp_TimePoint", "Sex", etc.
 	- *RefList_Class.txt* and *RefList_Phyla.txt*: a simple list of all the classes and phyla present in the cohort listed by abundance and with a reference color to use to highlight plots by tese specific ranks.
+	- *Drop_Features_Named.txt*: species taxonomy in 16S rRNS sequencing is often incomplete.
+THese is a list of names (such as "unkown", "unclassified genome", etc) that should not be identified as "species".
 	- *LUT_Microbes*: LUT color table; each class in the cohort is assigned a range of tonalities from the same base color.